armen-mavennet/neoflow-docs-1/docs/interop-standards.md

 ## Verifiable Credential (VC) and Verifiable Presentation (VP)

-The information of products and key events that occur in a lifecycle of the supply chain are stored in the form of Verifiable Credentials on the Neoflow platform.
+All product and event information is stored in the form of Verifiable Credentials on the Neoflow platform.
 Verifiable Credentials are a standard developed by [Verifiable Credentials Working Group](https://www.w3.org/2017/vc/WG/) under [W3C VC Data Model](https://www.w3.org/TR/vc-data-model) which describes VC and VP as below:

 >In the physical world, a credential might consist of:
 >